kovzol/bibref/qt/README.md

 The SWORD library must be compiled and installed first.
 Use clang++ (instead of g++) when starting cmake via setting the environment variables CC=clang and CXX=clang++.
 There may be issues with conversion errors.
-In such cases, instead of using `(unsigned int)`, the cast `(size_t)` can fix the compilation errors.
+In such cases, instead of using `(unsigned long)`, the cast `(size_t)` can fix the compilation errors.
 There are about 20 occurrences of this type of problem in SWORD version 1.9.0.